Kruger National Park: Other

 It is foreseen that the placement of wire traps to procure meat would eventually become the most challenging form of poaching.
 A scheme has been proposed to reward adjacent communities with the proceeds of game sales in return for their cooperation in game preservation.
 The larger communities include Bosbokrand, Acornhoek, Hazyview, Hoedspruit, Komatipoort, Malelane, Marloth Park, Nelspruit and Phalaborwa.
 Communities along the northern boundary have complained about a number of issues that affect them, including livestock killed by escaped predators.
 In 2021 and 2022 there were cases of poisoning of carcasses near Punda Maria, evidently to obtain the body parts of scavengers.

-Rest camps

-Kruger Park contains twelve main rest camps, as well as several smaller camps scattered throughout the park.
-There are also several concessions licensed to private companies with their own camps.

-The main camps in the park are larger camps containing shops, restaurants or cafeterias, petrol stations, and first aid stations.
-The largest camp, which also serves as the headquarters for Kruger, is Skukuza.
+In 2025, at least 123 vultures died in a mass poisoning caused by the consumption of an elephant carcass laced by poachers with pesticides at the park.